Special constable: England and Wales

-English special constables have manifested as various legal entities since 1673, but the modern-day Special Constabulary traces its roots to the 1831 “Act for amending the laws relative to the appointment of special constables, and for the better preservation of the police,” which was passed as a response to industrial violence.
+English special constables have manifested as various legal entities since 1662, but the modern-day Special Constabulary traces its roots to the Special Constables Act 1831 (1 & 2 Will.
+4. c.
+41) which was passed as a response to industrial violence.

 The role of special constables was redefined into its present incarnation during the First World War when a large force was recruited both to compensate for the loss of regular members who joined the war effort and to add an extra layer of protection during wartime.
 Special constables were also an important component of the state's response to the British police strikes in 1918 and 1919 and the UK General Strike of 1926.

 Special constables have all the legal powers of their regular counterparts both on and off duty and, as of 1 April 2007, can use their powers throughout England and Wales.
 Prior to this date, special constables' powers only applied within the areas of their own and neighbouring forces.
 They are generally unpaid, but may receive reimbursement for mileage and other expenses incurred.

 Special constables are awarded the Special Constabulary Long Service Medal on the completion of nine years' service with a minimum of fifty tours of duty each year.
-A bar is added to the medal for each subsequent ten years of service.
-Unlike colleagues in Scotland, Special constables in England and Wales are not eligible for the award of the King's Police Medal (KPM).
+A bar is added to the medal for each subsequent five years of service.
+Special constables in England and Wales became eligible for the award of the King's Police Medal (KPM) since 2022, whilst Special Constables in Scotland were already eligible.